ncm/nytm-spelling-bee/article.md

 produced by `nth()`, so that `match` will have something it can compare directly to the built-in literal string `"-"`.

-I don't mind locking `io::stdin`, to get faster input, but requiring that the call to `lock()` be in a separate statement is weird.
+I don't mind locking `io::stdin` to get faster input, but requiring that the call to `lock()` be in a separate statement is weird.

 Data structure and input setup follows, along with the input loop header.